Devoxx4KidsDE/workshop-maze-vr/README.md

 ![stereoscopic view](https://raw.githubusercontent.com/Devoxx4KidsDE/workshop-maze-vr/master/presentation/screenshot-splitscreen.png)

-There is even an editor available where you can hack your maze online ð ð
+There is even an editor available where you can hack your maze online

 ➡ http://devoxx4kidsde.github.io/workshop-maze-vr/build/?editor=true

+and... (drum roll) - the newest version supports *multi player support*!

 # How To